 A man in a suit is a sight to behold.
 The fitted jacket, a crisp shirt, trousers that are perfect, and a tie that just adds more flair to this attire.
-One can add more style to a suit with the suspenders.
 A man well clad in a sharp suit looks intimidating and have this powerful aura around him as if he is invincible.
 A suit is the most efficient armour of a man’s wardrobe.
 It just gives him that confidence and provides the strength that makes him look like he owns the world.
 While there are many types of suits out there, today, let’s have a look at the Best Tailored Checkered Suits for Men.

 Pinstripe, herringbone, houndstooth, windowpane, and checks are some of the most common suit fabric patterns.
 While pinstripe tops the list of the of the best suit fabric pattern, the checks definitely come second.
 The pattern obviously got its name from the check pattern it has on fabric.
 To be more precise, it has both vertical as well as horizontal stripes.
 Checks vary in sizes and come in different styles.
 One might even call this pattern as the plaid.
 Plaid is actually one of the different styles of the checks but is the most well-known among these.